chrisgrieser/nvim-recorder/README.md

 __Playing Macros with Breakpoints__
 - Using the `playMacro` key, the macro automatically stops at the next breakpoint.
 The next time you press `playMacro`, the next segment of the macro is played.
-- Starting a new recording, editing a macro, or switching macro slot all reset the sequence, meaning that `playMacro` starts from the beginning again.
+- Starting a new recording, editing a macro, yanking a macro, or switching macro slot all reset the sequence, meaning that `playMacro` starts from the beginning again.

-- You can do other things in between playing segments of the macro, like moving a few characters to the left or right.
+> 💡 You can do other things in between playing segments of the macro, like moving a few characters to the left or right.
 That way you can also use breakpoints to manually correct irregularities.

 __Ignoring Breakpoints__
 When you play the macro with a *count* (for example `50Q`), breakpoints are automatically ignored.

-> 💡 add a count of 1 (`1Q`) to play a macro once and still ignore breakpoints.
+> 💡 Add a count of 1 (`1Q`) to play a macro once and still ignore breakpoints.

 __Shared Keybindings with nvim-dap__
 If you are using [nvim-dap](https://github.com/mfussenegger/nvim-dap), you can use `dapSharedKeymaps = true` to set up the following shared keybindings: